Mistakes happen

 A mistake, obviously.

-I know it’s easy because I’ve implemented it in a few lines of python in software running this blog and in my forum software.
-They run on App Engine but the technique applies to any web development platform.
+I know it’s easy because I’ve implemented it in a few lines of python in my blog engine and in my forum software.

 Duplication detection, the easy way

 SHA1 keys are short.
 They are a perfect match for key-value stores.
-With a proper index they’re also very fast to check for in a SQL database.
+With a proper index they’re also fast in a SQL database.

 For added robustness you can trim whitespace from the beginning and end of text before calculating the hash.